simdsoft/HelloCrypto/README.txt

 ## Folder description

-- dev-assets: The plain resources for dev, debugging
+- assets-dev: The plain resources for dev, debugging
-- assets: The encrypted resources for tests/release/publish
+- assets: The encrypted resources for online or publish

 ## Build and run